s9sakshi/MyDoctorBot/README.md

 # MyDoctor Bot

-This is my Graduation Project ;)
 My Doctor bot is a diseases diagnosis web application made with flask-python.
-(See the screenshots)

 ## Technologies used: